 Called the “most unique” name for a stadium in college sports, Sprankle-Sprandel Stadium was named in 1976 for a pair of Albion College athletic and academic legends: Dale Sprankle, who won 23 MIAA championships in four sports over a 26-year span as a teacher, coach, and athletic director; and Walter Sprandel, a championship coach in track and basketball while at Olivet and Albion, and later Albion’s dean of students for parts of two decades.

-Sprankle-Sprandel Stadium has been transformed with a $1.1-million project that included the installation of artificial turf on the football field and a new running surface on Elkin Isaac Track as well as field lighting to expand the hours the facility can be used for practice and competition was added in 2012, and a scoreboard with video capability was added in 2014.
+Sprankle-Sprandel Stadium has received a number of upgrades in recent years.
+A project that included the installation of artificial turf on the football field and a new running surface on Elkin Isaac Track was completed in 2001, field lighting to expand the hours the facility can be used for practice and competition was added in 2012, and a scoreboard with video capability was added in 2014.

 Always a “packed house” for home football games, crowds often line the iron fence and mingle in the plaza to the west of the stands.
 The Albion marching band, The British Eighth, performs for all college home football games, providing a new show for each football appearance.